vmventuraa/vmventuraa/README.md

 ## Hi! 👋 I'm Victor ♨️♨️

-- 🏛️ I'm currently studying information systems at FIAP.
+- 🏛️ I'm currently studying Information Systems at FIAP.

 - 🏬 I took a technical course in IT at FECAP.